-Based on the core values summarised above, the founder institutions of the KreativEU Alliance (Polytechnic Institute of Tomar (IPT, Portugal) (Lead Partner); D. A. Tsenov Academy of Economics (TAE, Bulgaria); University of South Bohemia in České Budějovice (USB, Czech Republic); Paul-Valéry Montpellier 3 University (UPVM3, France); Valahia University of Targoviste (VUT, Romania); Trnava University (TUT, Slovakia); Adana Alparslan Türkeş Science and Technology University (ATU, Turkey) developed their joint longterm institutional, structural and strategic cooperation, as to have a fully operational KreativEU European University by 2032.
+Based on the core values summarised above, the founder institutions of the KreativEU Alliance (Polytechnic Institute of Tomar (IPT, Portugal) (Lead Partner); D. A. Tsenov Academy of Economics (TAE, Bulgaria); University of South Bohemia in České Budějovice (USB, Czech Republic); University of Camerino (UNICAM, Italy); Valahia University of Targoviste (VUT, Romania); Trnava University (TUT, Slovakia); Adana Alparslan Türkeş Science and Technology University (ATU, Turkey) developed their joint long-term institutional, structural and strategic cooperation, as to have a fully operational KreativEU European University by 2033.

-11 See Loureiro, L.; Triães, R.; and Falcão, C. (2016).
+&lt;sup>11 See Loureiro, L.; Triães, R.; and Falcão, C. (2016).
 "Educational tools for involving higher degree students within the Project Creative Conservation".
 New Trends and Issues Proceedings on Humanities and Social Sciences, issue 2(7), pp. 32-40.
 DOI:10.18844/gjhss. v2i7.1177; and Triães, R. (2021).
 Creative Conservation.
 An alternative methodology for the interpretation and conservation of memory, video essay at the European Humanities Conference 2021, May 5-7, 2021, Lisbon, Fundação Calouste Gulbenkian https://europeanhumanities2021.pt/videos/#/lightbox&slide=103.

-12 For more information on the relation between creativity and cultural heritage studies see: Bonardi, A.; Pottier, L.; Warnier, J.; Lemounton, S.; and Pellerin, G. (2020).
+For more information on the relation between creativity and cultural heritage studies see: Bonardi, A.; Pottier, L.; Warnier, J.; Lemounton, S.; and Pellerin, G. (2020).
 Archivage Collaboratif et Préservation Créative.
 Rapport Final du Groupe de Travail 2018/19, Association Francophone d'Informatique Musicale; Carbonara, G. (1976).
 La reintegrazione dell'immagine.
 Roma: Bulzoni Editore.; Gagliardi, P.; Latour, B.; and Memelsdorff, P. (eds.)
 (2010).
 Coping with the Past: Creative Perspectives on Conservation and Restoration.
 Firenze: Leo S. Olschki; Harvey, D. and Perry (eds.)
 (2015).
 The Future of Heritage as Climates Change: Loss, Adaptation and Creativity.
 Routledge.; Holtorf, C. (2020).
 "Conservation and Heritage as Creative Processes of Future-Making".
 International Journal of Cultural Property, 27(2): Authenticity and Reconstruction, pp. 277 - 290.

-Between 2022 and 2026 a pilot phase will be implemented in close collaboration with students, academics and researchers' body, in order to promote the inclusion, access and participation of under-represented groups and minorities and in order to balance gender equality.
+Between 2023 and 2027 a pilot phase will be implemented in close collaboration with students, academics and researchers' body, in order to promote the inclusion, access and participation of under-represented groups and minorities and in order to balance gender equality.
 A four-years evaluation cycle will be accomplished for the monitoring of the full operation of the European University as to account for the next phase.
-By 2027 and until 2032 an implementation phase will take the fore, based on the established joint structures, joint curricula, joint research groups and other joint activities.
+By 2028 and until 2033 an implementation phase will take the fore, based on the established joint structures, joint curricula, joint research groups and other joint activities.

-A collective effort began in 2021 with the first brainstorming meetings between founder Universities, that wish the KreativEU to have become, by 2032:
+A collective effort began in 2021 with the first brainstorming meetings between founder Universities, that wish the KreativEU to have become, by 2033:

-- An attractive, internationally competitive and outstanding Higher Education Network that puts creativity in the core of its transversal activities, being an open and innovative space for mobility, helping to overcome preconceived visions of regional and national identities and cultures and to achieve a more creative, united and stronger Europe. - A fully fledged European University with the common objective of jointly promoting high-level education, innovation and research activities in the multidisciplinary field of Cultural Heritage, enhancing Europe's central role as a world leader in the protection and safeguard of the world's cultural and natural heritage, specifically envisioning the protection of under-represented local and national cultural traditions, crafts, and folklore. - A transnational Alliance based on the involvement of regional and local economic, social and cultural actors and stakeholders and on a challenged based approach focused on digital, sustainable and creative practices applied to cultural heritage.
+- An outstanding Higher Education Network that puts creativity in the core of its transversal activities, being an open and innovative space for mobility, helping to overcome preconceived visions of regional and national identities and cultures and to achieve a more creative, united and stronger Europe. - A fully fledged European University with the common objective of jointly promoting high-level education, innovation and research activities in the multidisciplinary field of Cultural Heritage, enhancing Europe's central role as a world leader in the protection and safeguard of the world's cultural and natural heritage. - A transnational Alliance based on the involvement of regional and local economic, social and cultural actors and stakeholders and on a challenged based approach focused on digital, sustainable and creative practices applied to cultural heritage.